Shen2083/EnvisDemo/replit.md

 **Rationale**:
 - Open Banking infrastructure doesn't currently support investment accounts or premium bonds
 - Manual statement upload provides workaround until API support is available
+- Integration into onboarding ensures users can add all accounts at the start
 - Keeps all family finances visible in one unified dashboard

 ### Notification System Replaces Insights Tab (October 5, 2025)